Accountability

 Partnership approach

 At the heart of our work is our partnership approach.
 It details how we engage in partnerships with independent media, journalists and rights-based organisations in the countries we work in.
 It defines the parameters for our partnerships and guides our staff in how to go about the relationship with partners.
-Our partnership approach is currently under revision, and we’re keen to get partners’ input on it.
-Are you interested in providing feedback on a draft version?
-Let us know here.
+See our Partnership Policy here.

 Partnership survey

-Starting in 2021, IMS conducts an annual partnership survey which asks our global portfolio of partners to share anonymously with us how satisfied they are with the partnership we have.
+As of 2021, IMS conducts an annual partnership survey every other year which asks our global portfolio of partners to share anonymously with us how satisfied they are with the partnership we have.
 This includes questions related to the quality of our capacity development, our financial and administrative procedures, as well as a section that seeks to get a better sense of emerging priorities of partners.
-We share the results of the survey every year.
+We share the results of the survey every other year.
 Find the most recent results below:

 Code of ethics

-IMS’ code of ethics one of the foundational documents of the organisation which outlines how we expect IMS colleagues, consultants, partners and anyone else we work with to undertake their work.
+IMS’ code of ethics is a key institutional document which sets out how we expect IMS staff and board members to behave.
 The document is available here.

 Conflict of interest and procurement